-Propagation of your echeveria can happen by leaf, seeds and stem cuttings.
+Propagation can happen by leaf, seeds and stem cuttings.
 Be sure that the leaves make a clean break from the stem node if propagating leaves.
-A mature echeveria will have more propagation success than a young one.
+A mature Echeveria will have more propagation success than a young one.
 For a full guide on propagating succulents see the Propagation Guide here.

 Fertilize echeveria only during their summer growing period with a fertilizer low in nitrogen, balanced NPK numbers, and diluted to at least half strength of what is recommended on the label.
 See my Guide to Fertilizing for detailed info.